NAddink/Thunder-Dating-Sim-Community-Edition/README.md

 ### Thanks for thinking this extremely wack idea is a cool one.
 Here is some info about the old project:
 - Thunder Dating Simulator is a visual novel type game.
 That is very dialogue heavy, and played almost exclusively by selecting action/dialogue options.
 - TDS is written in *Ren'Py*, a visual novel engine built on the python programming language.
 It's actually the same engine that Doki Doki Literature Club used.
 - Since this is literally named the Community Edition, I am ***very*** open to suggestions, comments, ideas.
 It's not as if I just coded this, so scrapping and changing things doesn't feel like a loss.
+Heck we could redesign the whole thing from scratch, it'll just take a bit more time.

 Below is the Dialogue document, also made back when I originally did this stuff.
 It's very barebones.